JUST TRANSITIONS

 WHAT ARE

-A transition is a process in which change occurs, whether social, economic, environmental, or a combination of these.
+A transition is a process in which a change is taking place, whether social, economic, environmental, or a combination of these.
 It is a movement from one state to another.

-A transition is a process in which change occurs, whether social, economic, environmental, or a combination of these.
+A transition is a process in which a change is taking place, whether social, economic, environmental, or a combination of these.
 It is a movement from one state to another.

-Throughout human history, transitions have constantly occurred.
-Some of these transitions have been profound, reshaping the development of the societies, economies, cultures, and political systems of their time.
-Examples include the Neolithic transition (from hunter-gatherer societies to agricultural societies), the industrial transition (from agrarian and artisanal economies to machine-driven industrialized economies), or the decolonial transition (from colonial rule to independent countries).
+Throughout human history, transitions have always occurred.
+Some were far-reaching transitions, reshaping the development of the societies, economies, cultures and political systems of their time.
+Examples include the Neolithic transition (from hunter-gatherer societies to agricultural societies), the industrial transition (from agrarian and artisanal economies to machine-driven industrialized economies), or the decolonial transition (from colonial domination to independent countries).

-Throughout human history, transitions have constantly occurred.
-Some of these transitions have been profound, reshaping the development of the societies, economies, cultures, and political systems of their time.
-Examples include the Neolithic transition (from hunter-gatherer societies to agricultural societies), the industrial transition (from agrarian and artisanal economies to machine-driven industrialized economies), or the decolonial transition (from colonial rule to independent countries).
+Throughout human history, transitions have always occurred.
+Some were far-reaching transitions, reshaping the development of the societies, economies, cultures and political systems of their time.
+Examples include the Neolithic transition (from hunter-gatherer societies to agricultural societies), the industrial transition (from agrarian and artisanal economies to machine-driven industrialized economies), or the decolonial transition (from colonial domination to independent countries).

-The particularity of the current transitions is the extreme interconnectedness of the changes due to globalization, as well as the increase in speed and complexity of the processes.
+The particularity of the current transitions is the extreme interconnection of changes due to globalization, as well as the increase in the speed and complexity of the processes.

-The particularity of the current transitions is the extreme interconnectedness of the changes due to globalization, as well as the increase in speed and complexity of the processes.
+The particularity of the current transitions is the extreme interconnection of changes due to globalization, as well as the increase in the speed and complexity of the processes.

-We understand transitions to be plural, in terms of time and place.
+We understand transitions in the plural, in terms of time and place.
 There is a great diversity of transition trends taking place in different parts of the world, at different scales and contexts, and of different natures and rhythms.

-We understand transitions to be plural, in terms of time and place.
+We understand transitions in the plural, in terms of time and place.
 There is a great diversity of transition trends taking place in different parts of the world, at different scales and contexts, and of different natures and rhythms.

-These trends are not necessarily novel: sometimes these transitions are a return to something that has existed before but fell out of habit for some time.
-Nor are they complete or irreversible: some processes start, stop, continue, or reverse.
-Nor are they independent or isolated: on an interdependent planet, all these trends influence each other to varying degrees.
+These trends are not necessarily novel: sometimes these transitions are a matter of returning to something that has existed before but ceased to be habitual for a time.
+Nor are they complete or irreversible: some processes start, stop, continue or reverse.
+Nor are they independent or isolated: on an interdependent planet all these trends influence each other to different extents.

-These trends are not necessarily novel: sometimes these transitions are a return to something that has existed before but fell out of habit for some time.
-Nor are they complete or irreversible: some processes start, stop, continue, or reverse.
-Nor are they independent or isolated: on an interdependent planet, all these trends influence each other to varying degrees.
+These trends are not necessarily novel: sometimes these transitions are a matter of returning to something that has existed before but ceased to be habitual for a time.
+Nor are they complete or irreversible: some processes start, stop, continue or reverse.
+Nor are they independent or isolated: on an interdependent planet all these trends influence each other to different extents.

 In this series of articles, we will focus on what we call just transitions to sustainability.